 What countries achieved the greatest chromium production in 2017?
 South Africa took the lead by a long shot, and was followed by three other countries.

-Chromium is a steely-gray, hard and brittle metal that resists tarnishing and has a high melting point.
+Chromium is a hard and brittle gray metal that resists tarnish and has a high melting point.

 The steel industry consumes chromium somewhat indirectly in that steel production requires ferrochrome, an alloy of chromium and iron that contains 50 to 70 percent chromium by weight.
 Essentially, chromium is used to produce ferrochrome, which is then used to make steel.

 China is the world’s top consumer of chromium, as well as the top stainless steel producer.
 However, it has no chromium production at all.
 It also has very few choices in where to get it — the US Geological Survey’s most recent report on chromium shows only four countries produced the metal in 2017.